-From:Mark Vago, Senior Vice President and Chief Financial OfficerSubject:Revisions to Board Policy, Section 30.050, Financial Reporting - MonthlyDisposition:ApprovalPresentation:Mark Vago, Senior Vice President and Chief Financial Officer
+From: Taulby Roach, President and Chief Executive Officer Mark Vago, Senior Vice President and Chief Financial Officer Subject: Revisions to Board Policy , Section 30.050 , Financial Reporting - Monthly Disposition: Approval Presentation: Mark Vago, Senior Vice President and Chief Financial Officer

-To present to the Audit, Finance and Administration Committee, for approval and referral to the Board of Commissioners, an amendment to revise policy for defining the required financial statement presentation to the Board of Commissioners and each operating company.
+To present to the Board of Commissioners, for approval, an amendment to revise policy for defining the required financial statement presentation to the Board of Commissioners and each operating company.

-It is also requested that the Audit, Finance and Administration Committee designate that the proposed revisions to Board Policy, Section 30.050, Financial Reporting - Monthly, not be tabled pursuant to Article VI(D) of the Board Policies, as it is in the best interest of the Agency that these revisions be approved at the Board meeting on June 28, 2019.
+It is also requested that the Board of Commissioners designate that the proposed revisions to Board Policy, Section 30.050, Financial Reporting - Monthly, not be tabled pursuant to Article VI(D) of the Board Policies, as it is in the best interest of the Agency that these revisions be approved at the Board meeting on June 28, 2019.